minagawah/solidjs-emotion-tailwind/README.md

 # solidjs-emotion-tailwind

-A simple webpack project to demonstrate the use of Solid.js + Emotion + Tailwind.
+Example project for Solid.js with Emotion + Tailwind.

 [1.
 About](#about)
 [2.
 Dev/Build](#dev-build)